tarantool/docker/README.md

 You can report problems and request features [on our GitHub](https://github.com/tarantool/docker).

-Alternatively you may get help on our [Telegram channel](https://t.me/tarantool).
+Alternatively, you may get help on our [Telegram channel](https://t.me/tarantool).

 ### How to contribute